 \section{Vanishing results and the proof of Lemma \ref{nullatprimeinj}}

 This section gives vanishing results for the left or right terms of (\ref{obstructions}) in Theorem \ref{nullconnectedcorr} and a proof Lemma \ref{nullatprimeinj}.
-To these ends, we will maintain the notations of the previous section including letting $B\Y \stackrel{f}{\rightarrow} BK$ denote a map between classifying spaces with $\Y$ is a connected compact Lie or Kac--Moody group and $K$ a Kac--Moody group.
+To these ends, we will maintain the notations of the previous section.
+In particular, $B\Y \stackrel{f}{\rightarrow} BK$ denotes a map between classifying spaces where $K$ is a Kac--Moody group and $\Y$ is a connected compact Lie or Kac--Moody group.
 Placing conditions on the source $B\Y$ will guarantee that the left term of (\ref{obstructions}) vanishes while placing conditions on the target $BK$ will guarantee that right term vanishes so that---under these conditions---$f$ is nullhomotopic if and only if $f|_{BT}$ is null.

 Our line of attack uses the homotopy colimit presentation for $B\Y$.
 Specifically, our discussion here centers around computing $[B\Y, BK^{{\wedge}}_\QQ ]$ in terms of $\map(B\Y_I, BK^{{\wedge}}_\QQ)$ and $H^\ast(B\Y, \QQ)$ in terms of $H^\ast(B\Y_I, \QQ)$ via well-known spectral sequences.
 We note that the rational cohomology of the classifying space of a Kac--Moody group is not well-studied and refer the reader to \cite{nitutkm} and Section \ref{sec:higherlimits} for examples.